cloudacademy/terraform-aws/exercises/exercise10/README.md

 ```
 {
 mkdir new-project && cd new-project
-cdktf init --template="typescript" --providers="aws@~>4.0" --local
+cdktf init --template="typescript" --providers="aws@>=5.0" --local
 npm install
 }
 ```

 #### Infrastructure Deployment

-To provision infrastructure using Terraform CDK, update the **main.ts** Typescript file with your infrastructure code and then run the following command:
+To provision infrastructure using the Terraform CDK, update the newly generated **main.ts** Typescript file with your infrastructure code and then run the following command:

 ```
 cdktf deploy